DIsaacman/Dream-Team/README.md

 ### Second Model: Balanced Random Forest

-The second model ran prduced better results than the first.
+The second model ran produced better results than the first when run on the data without oversampling.

 The balanced accuracy score was 0.7595678653679563.
 This is still not great, but is an improvement.